matthias-reis/carda-gatsby/content/articles/2021/08/felix-gebhard-zahn-interview-en.md

 title: Interview With Felix Gebhard
 subTitle: '"I Always Wanted To Start A Band Like Zahn"'
 seoTitle: Interview With Felix Gebhard – "I Always Wanted A Band Like Zahn"
 description: In our interview, Felix Gebhard told me he always wanted to start an instrumental band like Zahn.
 This wish has finally come true.
 The first album, "Zahn", is really promising.
 You should definitely go and check it out!
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/zahn-jpg-imagine-484848_000000_1024_768/640.webp
-copyrigt: Zahn
+copyright: Zahn
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/zahn-fb-jpg-imagine-080808_000000_1200_628/640.webp
 labels:
   - Einstürzende Neubauten